JozieWille/Decision-Trees-Bagging-and-Boosting-Appointment-Data/README.md

 # Decision-Trees-Bagging-and-Boosting-Appointment-Data

-Decision Trees, Bagging and Boosting on Appointment Data
+Examples of R Code utilizing Decision Trees, Bagging and Boosting on Appointment Data in Advanced Analytics course.